Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Preliminaries and Existing Key Equations

 \subsection{Classical Key Equations}

 Let us revisit the key equation implicit in Gao's decoder \cite{gao_new_2003}, which follows directly from \cref{lem:key_relation}:

 This is a non-linear equation in the unknowns $\Lambda$ and $f$, and it is not immediately obvious how to build an efficient decoder around it.
-The good idea is to \emph{ignore} the non-linear relation: we replace the sought quantities $\Lambda$ and $\Lambda f$ with unknowns $\lambda$ and $\psi$, both in $\F[x]$, and such that
+The good - and classical - idea is to \emph{linearise} the relation: we replace the sought quantities $\Lambda$ and $\Lambda f$ with unknowns $\lambda$ and $\psi$, both in $\F[x]$, and such that

-This is now a linear relation, but unfortunately with infinitely many solutions.
+This is now a linear relation with infinitely many solutions.
 We further restrict the solutions by requiring

 Note that this is satisfied if $\lambda$ is replaced by $\Lambda$ and $\psi$ by $\Lambda f$.
 Finally, we seek such $\lambda, \psi$ where $\lambda$ is monic and has minimal degree.
 The hope is now that $\lambda = \Lambda$ even though we solved for a much weaker relation than \eqref{eqn:key_eq_gao}; effectively, it is therefore the low degree of $(\Lambda R \mod G)$ which is used to solve for $\Lambda$.
 Solving such requirements for $\lambda$ and $\psi$ is sometimes known as rational function reconstruction \cite{von_zur_gathen_modern_2012} or \Pade approximation \cite{baker_pade_1996}.
 They are easy to solve for in complexity $O(n^2)$ or $\Oapp(n)$, using e.g.~the extended Euclidean algorithm \cite{sugiyama_method_1975,fitzpatrick_key_1995,gao_new_2003}.